 LAVTA's Chief Safety Officer and Safety Committee (LAVTA/contractor) review the performance of individual safety risk mitigations during bimonthly Safety Committee meetings, based on the reporting schedule determined for each mitigation, and determine if a specific safety risk mitigation is not implemented or performing as intended.
-If the mitigation is not implemented or performing as intended, the Safety Committee will propose a course of action to modify the mitigation or take other action to manage the safety risk.
+If the mitigation is not implemented or performing as intended.
+If the mitigation to modify the mitigation or take other action to manage the safety risk.
 Additionally, the system itself is being evaluated to ensure its effectiveness.
 The Chief Safety Officer will approve or modify this proposed course of action and oversee its execution.